jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 ## FRC_Traj_Samples Project

-This LabVIEW project contains a number of test programs and samples using the Trajectory Library.
-Many of the test programs are VERY rudimentrary.
+This LabVIEW project contains a number of sample programs using the Trajectory Library.
+These are intended to used for training and as samples of how to use particular functionality.
 This project is a continuing work in progress.

 ## FRC_Traj_Robot_Sample_1 Project